luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 ### Automate Executions 🤖

 Since we are repeating experiments 30 times, we need to make sure those 30 experiments are replicable in the exact same way.
 Moreover, it would be unfeasible to replicate all these experiments manually.
-Most software testing platforms would fit this purpose.
-Depending on the programming environment, select one that fits your use cases.
+For this purpose, we use a **software testing library to reproduce a realistic use case scenario** that we want measure.
+This could be a sequence of calls to API methods in the software, or even a sequence of interactions with the graphical user interface.
+There are plenty of software testing platforms that could fit this purpose.
+Depending on the programming environment, select one that fits your case.
 A few examples include [JUnit](https://junit.org), [Espresso](https://developer.android.com/training/testing/espresso), [pytest](https://docs.pytest.org/), etc.

 ## Energy Data Analysis 📊